JackJey/web.dev/src/site/content/en/blog/fencedframe/index.md

 <fencedframe src="demo_fenced_frame.html"></fencedframe>
 ```

-As mentioned, some APIs don’t allow the URL itself to be set in `src`, in which case an [Opaque Src](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) will be used.
+As mentioned, some APIs provide an Opaque URL, which look something like “urn:uuid:c36973b5-e5d9-de59-e4c4-364f137b3c7a”, and can be used as a fenced frame src.

 Also, a Fenced frame can't communicate with its parent element via the [Messaging API](https://developer.mozilla.org/docs/Web/API/Window/postMessage).
 However, it can use the Messaging API with iframes that are children of the Fenced frames.
 This makes the Fenced frames behave like a [top-level browsing context](https://html.spec.whatwg.org/multipage/browsers.html#top-level-browsing-context) (such as a browser tab).